 For the first time in history, the two party-nominated candidates for president of the United States were about to debate with television cameras trained on them.
-And Nixon was beginning to regret agreeing to this.
+And President Richard Nixon was beginning to regret agreeing to it.

 In the studios of a CBS affiliate in Chicago on Sept.
 26, 1960, he felt like death warmed over.
-The month earlier, he'd slammed his knee into a car door, an injury that became a staph infection.
-He'd just spent two weeks in the hospital, and now, with the cameras about to roll, he was sweating, 10 pounds underweight and feeling terribly.
+The month earlier, he'd slammed his knee into a car door, an injury that developed into a staph infection.
+He'd just spent two weeks in the hospital, and now, with the cameras about to roll, he was sweating, 10 pounds (4.5 kilograms) underweight and feeling terrible.
 Some guy had painted the backdrop almost the precise shade of gray as Nixon's suit, and he was fading into it.
 As if things couldn't possibly get worse, his opponent, Sen. John F. Kennedy, had spent the past month taking it easy on the campaign trail in sunny California.
-He looked tan, rested and as fit as Nixon had ever seen the kid.
+He looked tan, rested and as fit as Nixon had ever seen him.

 That first debate was a groundbreaking event.
-Sixty-six million people watched it on television alone [source: CNN].
+More than 66 million people watched it on television [source: The Commission on Presidential Debates].
 Historians would capitalize the "d" in debate and place the word "Great" in front of it.
 And Nixon looked seriously ill throughout.

-Whether television had an impact on the 1960 presidential election was clear.
-A majority of people who listened to the debate on the radio considered Nixon the winner.
-A poll of TV viewers of that same debate found a clear majority believed Kennedy had won [source: C-SPAN].
-Later polls found more than half of voters said the televised series of four debates had shaped how they cast their ballots; six percent said they voted specifically according to their impression of the debates [source: MBC].
-Kennedy won the November election.
+Before the first debate, Nixon had been in the lead.
+The next day, polls showed Kennedy slightly ahead.
+Later polls found more than half of voters said the televised series of four debates had shaped how they cast their ballots (Nixon was judged to have won two of the later debates by voters).
+Six percent said they voted specifically according to their impression of the debates [source: History].
+In November, Kennedy won the presidential election.